 3. Fish cakes – Odeng (오뎅)

 Warm fish cakes don’t really sound like the ideal winter street food but it sure is, and it’s delicious.
-The fish cakes are usually served on a skewer and are accompanied by a cup of warm broth.
+Warm broth accompany the fish cakes served on a skewer.

 5. Baked sweet potatoes – Goon goguma (군고구마)

-These delicious potatoes are given to you usually wrapped in something and you don’t need to add anything to it, just peel the skin, wait for it to cool down a little, and enjoy.
+Just peel the skin, wait for it to cool, and enjoy!
 If you want to add a little bit of spice to it, it goes perfectly with some kimchi.

 6. Spicy rice cakes – Tteokpokki (떡볶이)

-This treat is sold year-round in Korea but it’s perfect for winter.
-It’s warm and delicious.
+Perfect for winter, this Korean treat is warm and delicious.
 The spice also helps if you need to clear out your sinuses from a cold.
 It’s one of Korea’s staple comfort foods and who doesn’t need some delicious comfort in the frosty winds of winter?

 7. Egg bread – Gyeran-ppang (계란빵)

 This is literally warm, sweet bread with an egg inside, how can you go wrong?
-This is another treat usually sold year-round and is perfect for those chilly winter days!
+Sold all year and perfect for those chilly winter days!

 What’s your favorite Korean winter food and what have you tried before?